code0monkey1/clean-architecture-typescript-learn/README.md

 ### Steps

-1 .
-Initiate node project using `npm init`
+1. Initiate node project using `npm init -y` , which will create the `package.json` file with the default settings.
+1. Next , create folders `src` and `test`.
+1.